forem/admin-docs/docs/_getting-started/first_user_registration.md

 ---

 # First User Registration
 When you first install your Forem, you will be invited to become its First User. **Until you create your First User account, the sign-up page will be accessible to anyone visiting your Forem’s URL.** It is important to complete this registration immediately upon spinning up your Forem because the first user will be given `Super Admin` privileges which will allow you to configure your Forem.
-[Click here for more information about different user privileges.](link to user privileges)
+[Click here for more information about different user roles.](https://admin.forem.com/docs/_forem-basics/user_roles)

    ![First User sign-up form](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/firstSplash.png)